 Step 1: Mix the Dry Ingredients Together

-In a medium sized bowl, combine the flour, cocoa powder, baking powder, and salt with a wire whisk and set aside.
+In a medium bowl, combine the flour, cocoa powder, baking powder, and salt with a wire whisk and set aside.

 Step 2: Combine the Wet Ingredients

-Add the softened butter and sugar to a large mixing bowl.
+Add the softened butter and sugar to a large bowl.
 Use a stand mixer or electric hand mixer to cream the butter and sugar together on medium speed until fluffy and well combined.
 Add the eggs, vanilla, and mix until well blended.

 Step 3: Make the Cookie Dough